X.509 Certificates and CRLs¶

 Returns either an enumeration listing key constraints (what the associated key can be used for) or

-NO_CONSTRAINTSif the relevent extension was not included.
+NO_CONSTRAINTSif the relevant extension was not included.
 Example values are

 KEY_CERT_SIGN.
 More than one value might be specified.